marthoc/docker-deconz/README.md

 Could not connect to any X display.
 ```

 By enabling VNC, per default, you also enabled noVNC which allows you to connect using a browser.
-Per default the port is been set to 6080 and if your are not using "--host" networking you need to open the port using the -p directive.
+Per default the port is been set to 6080 and if you are not using "--host" networking you need to open the port using the -p directive.
 Access is through https://hostname:6080/vnc.html, this is a self signed SSL certificate so you need to accept it before you can access the page.
-If you not want to enable noVNC you can disable it using the environment variable `DECONZ_noVNC_PORT=0`
+If you do not want to enable noVNC, you can disable it using the environment variable `DECONZ_NOVNC_PORT=0`

-NoVNC acts as a proxy, meaning if you would disable VNC functionality, noVNC will not be available as well.
+NoVNC acts as a proxy for the VNC server, meaning that if you disable VNC functionality, noVNC will not be available either.

+The minimum port for DECONZ_VNC_PORT must be 5900 or higher and the mimimum port for DECONZ_NOVNC_PORT must be 6080 or higher.

 ### Gotchas / Known Issues